AntonioC823/Timestamp-Microservice/README.md

 }
 ```
 Response Fields:
--app_name: Name of the application that sent the request.
+- app_name: Name of the application that sent the request.
--user_id: User identifier provided in the request.
+- user_id: User identifier provided in the request.
--timestamp_format: Timestamp format requested by the client.
+- timestamp_format: Timestamp format requested by the client.
--timestamp: The generated timestamp returned by the microservice.
+- timestamp: The generated timestamp returned by the microservice.

 Example Error Response: